 “Yes,” he sighed, “it is.”

 We trudged back into the house, and I took a deep breath.
-Change is never easy, and this week I’m embarking on a big one.
+Change is never easy, even when it’s good change.

 Confess the struggle to God and to someone you trust

-Repeatedly over the past week, I’ve admitted my emotions, my fears, my what-ifs to God and to close friends and family.
+I’ve admitted my emotions, my fears, my what-ifs to God and to close friends and family.
 Admitting the struggle and our need for help is a huge step forward in the midst of life change, whether it’s a change we desired or not.
 It also allows God to speak to us through His Spirit and the people around us.
-Over the past week, He’s given confirmation after confirmation that this is the right move for me.
+He’s given confirmation after confirmation that this is the right move for me.
 I’m amazed at the things my friends have reminded me of.
-“Remember that conversation a year ago when you expressed the deep desire of your heart for ministry?
+“Remember that conversation a year ago?
 This fulfills that!”

 Honor God with your words and actions